MauKMu/koishi/README.md

 # koishi.py

-Script for generating an SVG file with paths that resemble Koishi's "Genetics of the Subconscious" spell card.
+Python 3 script for generating an SVG file with paths that resemble Koishi's "Genetics of the Subconscious" spell card.

 ## Dependencies

 `svgwrite`

+## Instructions

+Make any modifications to the parameters as desired, then simply run `koishi.py` with Python 3.

 ## Overview